nasa/HyperCP/README.md

 -Frame Type - ShutterLight/ShutterDark/Not Required can be selected.
 This is used to specify shutter frame type (ShutterLight/ShutterDark) for dark correction.

 For each calibration file:
 Click 'Enable' to enable the calibration file.
-Select the frame type used for dark data correction, light data, or 'Not Required' for navigational and ancillary data. in version 1.0.b, each radiometer will require two calibration files (light and dark).
+Select the frame type used for dark data correction, light data, or 'Not Required' for navigational and ancillary data. in version 1.0.2 (which only fully supports Satlantic/Seabird HyperSAS) each radiometer will require two calibration files (light and dark).
 Data from the GPS and SATNAV instruments are interpreted using the corresponding Telemetry Definition Files ('.tdf').

-As you create your new Configuration, CAL/TDF files are copied from their selected locations into the /Config directory within an automatically created sub-directory named for the Configuration (i.e. KORUS.cfg results in /Config/KORUS_Calibration/[calibration & TDF files]).
+Once you have created your new Configuration, CAL/TDF files are copied from their chosen locations into the /Config directory HyperInSPACE directory structure within an automatically created sub-directory named for the Configuration (i.e. a configuration named "KORUS" creates a KORUS.cfg configuration file in /Config and creates the /Config/KORUS_Calibration/directory with the chosen calibration & TDF files.

 Level 1A through Level 2 processing configurations are adjusted in the Configuration window.
 If you are reading this for the first time, the Configuration Window is a good reference to accompany the discussion below regarding processing. *The values set in the configuration file should be considered carefully.
 They will depend on your viewing geometry and desired quality control thresholds.
 Do not use default values without consideration.* Level 1d includes a module that can be launched from the Configuration window to assist with data deglitching parameter selection ('Anomaly Analysis').
 Spectral filters are also plotted in L2 to help with filter parameterization factors.
 More details with citations and default setting descriptions are given below.
 A separate module to assist in the creation of SeaBASS output files is launched in Level 1E processing, and applied to L1E and L2 SeaBASS output as described below.

 Click 'Save' or 'Save As' to save the configuration file.
-If SeaBASS output is selected, a pop-up will remind the user to update the SeaBASS header prior to saving the configuration file.
-The configuration files are saved to the /Config directory under the HyperInSPACE main directory with a .cfg extension.
+If SeaBASS output is selected, a pop-up will remind the user to update the SeaBASS Header (the button in L1E) prior to saving the configuration file.
+The configuration file is saved to the /Config directory under the HyperInSPACE main directory with a .cfg extension.

 ### Processing Overview